 Windows 10 includes a troubleshooter that can automatically detect and try to fix problems with updates and patches.
 If the problem isn’t clear and you aren’t sure what to do next, try running this troubleshooter.
 It doesn’t always find a solution, but it’s a good place to start.

-When finished, the troubleshooter with give you a list of any problems found and fixed, at which point you can select “Close” to end the process.
+When finished, the troubleshooter will give you a list of any problems found and fixed, at which point you can select Close to end the process.
 If the troubleshooter did find and fix notable issues, you should now try your update process again.

 Low disk space

 Windows 10 requires quite a bit of free disk space on your hard or solid state drive in order to install.
 The 32-bit version of the OS — used mostly on tablets and less expensive laptops at this point — needs 16GB of free space, the 64-bit version needs 20GB.
 If you’re installing from a file stored on your computer itself with the Microsoft upgrade tool, you’ll need an additional two to 4GB just for the installation files.
 Windows 10 will also start reserving 7GB of space to help make sure there’s enough for most installs.

 If you have a full storage drive, or a small one to begin with, you’ll need to make some room.
 The quickest way to do this is to uninstall space-hogging programs.
 Robust 3D games and complex packages like Adobe Creative Suite take up gigabytes of space.
 Uninstall them and be sure to back up any save files or settings.
 Don’t worry, you can re-install them from the installation discs or with a download once Windows 10 is properly set up.